-Since 2005, the European Doctoral School of Demography (EDSD) has been Europe’s leading postgraduate program in advanced studies on migration, fertility, and mortality.
-The EDSD is a unique joint effort between demographic institutes and universities across Europe.
-Its mission is to educate the next generation of demographers — free of charge, with full scholarships, and great career perspectives.
+The European Doctoral School of Demography (EDSD) is Europe’s leading postgraduate program in advanced studies on migration, fertility, and mortality.
+EDSD is a unique joint effort between demographic institutes and universities across Europe.
+Its mission is to educate the next generation of demographers, free of charge, with full scholarships, and great career perspectives.

 Successful completion of the School results in a European Research Certificate of Demography provided under the auspices of the European Association for Population Studies (EAPS).